fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_internetservicecustom.html.markdown

 The following attributes are exported:

 * `name` - Internet Service name.
+* `uuid` - Universally Unique Identifier (UUID; automatically assigned but can be manually reset).
+* `fabric_object` - Security Fabric global object setting.
+* `fabric_force_sync` - Enable/disable forced synchronization of configuration objects from the root FortiGate unit to the downstream devices.
+Configuration conflict check is skipped.
+* `fabric_object_source` - Source of truth for fabric object.
 * `reputation` - Reputation level of the custom Internet Service.
 * `comment` - Comment.
 * `entry` - Entries added to the Internet Service database and custom database.
 The structure of `entry` block is documented below.